 The FOC2 bit is only active when the WGM bits specify a non-PWM mode.
 However, for ensuring compatibility with future devices, this bit must be set to zero when TCCR2 is written when operating in PWM mode.
-When writing a logical one to the FOC2 bit, an immediate Compare Match is forced on the waveform generation unit.
+When writing a logical one to the FOC2 bit, an immediate compare match is forced on the waveform generation unit.
 The OC2 output is changed according to its COM21:0 bits setting.
 Note that the FOC2 bit is implemented as a strobe.
 Therefore it is the value present in the COM21:0 bits that determines the effect of the forced compare.

 A FOC2 strobe will not generate any interrupt, nor will it clear the timer in CTC mode using OCR2 as TOP.
 The FOC2 bit is always read as zero.

-Bit 6:3 - WGM21:0: Waveform Generation Mode
+• Bit 3, 6 - WGM2[1:0]: Waveform Generation Mode

 These bits control the counting sequence of the counter, the source for the maximum (TOP) counter value, and what type of waveform generation to be used.
-Modes of operation supported by the Timer/Counter unit are: Normal mode, Clear Timer on Compare Match (CTC) mode, and two types of Pulse Width Modulation (PWM) modes.
-See Table 42 on page 115 and "Modes of Operation" on page 108.
+Modes of operation supported by the Timer/Counter unit are:

+Normal mode, Clear Timer on Compare match (CTC) mode, and two types of Pulse Width Modulation (PWM) modes.
+See Table 17-2 and "Modes of Operation" on page 116.